Successful organizations understand the importance of managing organizational quality.

 All jobs should have detailed job descriptions that articulate job expectations.

-Use process maps to identify steps in the process and job aids to provide a visual for proper completion of a job task.
+Use process maps to identify steps in the process and job aids to provide a visual for properly completing a job task.

 For instance, if the call center has a storage area, use printed signage to show where supplies are kept or laminated instructions for answering the telephone.